 - The following documents also can be used as evidence that accommodation is needed:

-- Documentation of past modifications that were received in similar testing situations.
+- Documentation of past modifications received in similar testing situations.

 - Documentation of modifications that were provided in response to an Individualized Education Plan (IEP) or a Section 504 Plan.